-USA OPERATIONS-
+USA OPERATIONS

-- On May 1, 2012 Incremental made the company changing acquisition of 100% WI in the Florence Oilfield in Colorado which subsequently settled on July 3, 2012.
-The acquisition of this asset took production from an average of 209 barrels of oil per day (bopd) in the first four months of 2012 prior to the purchase, to 809 bopd in the month of May which was the first month of ownership of the Florence production. - The Florence Oilfield was acquired with 21 operating wells over a net leased area of 20,892 acres, 100 miles south of Denver in the DJ Basin.
+- Incremental made the significant acquisition of 100% WI in the Florence Oilfield in Colorado which subsequently settled on July 3, 2012.
+The acquisition of this asset took production from an average of 209 barrels of oil per day (bopd) in the first four months of 2012 prior to the purchase, to 809 bopd in the month of May. - The Florence Oilfield was acquired with 21 operating wells over a net leased area of 20,892 acres, 100 miles south of Denver in the DJ Basin.
 Existing production of oil was from the Pierre Shale.

-The deeper undeveloped Niobrara formation remains as a prospective resource for future development. - Acquisition of the Florence Oilfield adds in excess of 10M barrels of contingent resource to the Company. - Two additional wells were drilled at the Round Mountain Oilfield in July and November.
+- The deeper undeveloped Niobrara formation remains as a prospective resource for future development. - Acquisition of the Florence Oilfield adds in excess of 10M barrels of contingent resource to the Company. - Two additional wells were drilled at the Round Mountain Oilfield in July and November.